Ysoroko/ft_server/guide.md

 Before we do that, we need to update the Debian Buster packages to make sure everything is up to date just as we need.
 This is simply done by adding `RUN apt-get update` and `RUN apt-get upgrade -y` to our Dockerfile.

-`RUN` is used in Dockerfile to execute the command inside the window, as if it is entered in the terminal of our Debian OS.
+`RUN` is used in Dockerfile to execute the command inside the image, as if it is entered in the terminal of our Debian OS.
+If no directory is specified, it is executed at the root of our image.

 <br />